murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/Tomb of Annihilation/Lore.md

 *From the Illustrated Journal of Poag MacHoan, a Nyanzaru Times Bestseller.*

+# Current Goals and Objectives
+- Report back to Ekena-Afa with our findings, and see what other information/aid we can get from her
+- Gather information on:
+	- Mystical Mazes, or The Lore of Ubtao
+	- The Mezro Undead, types and ways to handle them
+	- Tower Firefinger: what is it all about?
+	- Pterafolk and how to deal with them
+	- Artus Cimber, who is he and why?
+- Stock up on supplies (food, insect repellant, Holy Water?)
+- Rent/buy/charter a boat down River Tiryki towards Tower Firefinger

 ### Factions and NPCs
 ##### Merchant Prince Ekena-Afa
 **Ekena-Afa** is one of the merchant princes of Port Nyanzaru, and our de facto patron in investigating the Death Curse, as she has been resurrected in the past.
 She is interested in mapping out the unexplored jungles of Chult, aided by the Gnomish cartographer **Dieter Tittlethumb**.
 This is kept secret from another Merchant Prince - **Azir** - who has a monopoly on maps and geographical information.